 Lilly: How do you define rights-based approaches in your work, and how does faith-based healing fit into rights-based approaches?

-Read: Yeah, it’s an excellent question because I think rights have become central in the discourse around mental health, with the World Health Organization and the UN forwarding rights-based mental health.
+Read: Yeah, it’s an excellent question because I think rights have become central in the discourse around mental health, with the World Health Organization and the UN.
 There’s a big push to improve rights in mental health.
 But, often, we tend to think of rights in terms of freedom from abuse.
 So, particularly in Ghana, we think about rights-based health care as getting rid of the chains, getting rid of the restraints, improving access to mental health services, and evidence-based services.
-We tend to focus less on what has been called positive rights or the sort of rights to be included.
+We tend to focus less on what has been called positive rights or the rights to be included.

 The research I’ve been doing with the Wellcome Trust, the Mental Health and Justice Project at King’s, is around Article 19 of the Convention on the Rights of Persons with Disabilities.
 Article 19 talks about the right to live independently and to be included in the community.
 When we think about rights-based health, mental health care, we often don’t think about that.